Insights

 #5 Always Rehearse With a Target in Mind

 Whether you’re rehearsing in your hotel room, with a rehearsal group, or in your home office, always rehearse with a target in mind.
 You might focus on delivering your words to the people in your rehearsal group, to the lamp in your office, or even to an imaginary version of your younger self.
-Do whatever helps you unlock your performance and stay present; the point is to focus on something specific outside of yourself.
+Do whatever helps you unlock your performance, stay present, and focus on something specific outside of yourself.

-Actually having a target reminds you that your goal as a speaker is not just to execute a series of words, but rather to use your voice and deliver your ideas in order to change the person in front of you.
-You want to change how your audience feels, thinks, and acts.
+Actually having a target reminds you that your goal as a speaker is not just to execute a series of words, but rather to use your voice to change the person in front of you.
+Your goal is to change how your audience feels, thinks, and acts.

 #6 Rehearse Your Speech Daily